 Embark On A Different Waterfall Adventure

 Plunge pools at their feet invite visitors to take a dip, surrounded by butterflies that gather in colorful clouds.
 While swimming here, a traveler might also see exotic birds and playful monkeys.
 Your expedition will typically start in the town of San Ignacio in the Cayo District.
 You’ll relax in comfort as you drive past farmland and orange groves before arriving at your boarding point.
 The pontoon will travel far into the interior of the Belizean rainforests.
 You’ll enjoy a stunning view of the Maya Mountains.
-Be sure to keep your eyes open to spy wildlife.
+Be sure to keep your eyes open to spy on wildlife.
 You might hear howler monkeys and see elusive jungle creatures.
 This is a unique opportunity to be part of nature without interfering with it.

 View this post on Instagram

 Tours will typically take you to more than one waterfall, and you’ll have the option to get out and climb the falls or simply relax on the boat and enjoy the scenery.
 You can also swim, if you want, or ask to float on an inner tube behind the boat while traveling.
-Water, soda and other refreshments are provided for the duration of the tour.
+Water, soda, and other refreshments are provided for the duration of the tour.
 Lunch will typically be served on the boat, as well.
 You may get fresh BBQ or traditional Belizean fare.
 You’ll have a chance to relax and eat in serene surroundings before continuing your journey.

 Visitors are advised to bring a bathing suit and change of clothes as well as water shoes, bug spray, a hat, and, of course, a camera to take pictures of the dazzling sights you’ll see.
 Your tour guide on the pontoon boat will be knowledgeable too about the indigenous flora and fauna.
-You’ll get a bit of an education as well as enjoying some adventure, if you like, and having a relaxing time surrounded by natural beauty.
+You’ll get a bit of an education as well as enjoy some adventure, if you like, and have a relaxing time surrounded by natural beauty.
 Many visitors to Belize who have enjoyed the pontoon boat tour of the waterfalls in the Cayo district describe it as the best experience they had on their trip.